What is the TDI Cavern Diver course?

 9. Use proper cavern diving equipment

-10. No removal of life support equipment within the overhead environment
+10. No removal of life support equipment in the Cavern

-Upon successful completion of this course, graduates are qualified to start with the TDI Intro to Cave course
+Upon completion of the Cavern Diver course, graduates are qualified to start with the TDI Intro to Cave course

 Some of the skills you will learn and master thru practice during the TDI Cavern Diver Course include:

-• First you will learn how to properly deploy a guideline
+• First, you will learn to work with a primary reel properly

-• Also you will learn how to follow a guideline with eyes open and closed (while simulating loss of visibility)
+• Also, you will learn how to follow a guideline with eyes open and closed (while simulating loss of viz)

-• Air share with a buddy with lights off and eyes closed, using touch contact while following the guideline
+• Air share with lights off (failing light simulation) and eyes closed, using touch contact communication while following the cave line

-• Remove and replace mask while in contact with the guideline
+• Remove and replace mask while referencing the guideline

-• Demonstrate conservation, awareness, as well as back referencing techniques
+• Demonstrate conservation, awareness, as well as exit referencing techniques

 • Demonstrate anti-silting techniques